 Even with the protections offered by seat belts, airbags, and other vehicle safety features, motor vehicle crashes remain a leading cause of death among all age groups in the United States.

 - Head and Brain Injuries — An injury that suddenly jolts or penetrates the head can lead to a traumatic brain injury.
 A TBI can range from a concussion that heals after several weeks to a disabling loss of cognitive and physical function that leads to premature death.
-A TBI victim may need ongoing medical treatment, therapy, or lifelong nursing or personal assistance.
+A traumatic brain injury victim may need ongoing medical treatment, therapy, or lifelong nursing or personal assistance.

 - Neck Injuries (Whiplash) — Whiplash is an injury caused by a sudden impact that results in a quick back-and-forth movement that strains the soft tissue of the neck.
 Whiplash most commonly occurs in rear-end collisions, which are the most common type of car accident.
 In most cases, whiplash victims recover after a few weeks or months.
 However, whiplash victims may continue to suffer disabling pain a year or more after the initial injury.